DIY Beginner Macrame Garland Tutorial

 Instructions for DIY macrame garland

-For my garland, I used 23 wooden beads threaded on a 10-foot piece of macrame cord.
-I wanted it to be long so I could possibly use it on a Christmas tree in the near future.
+I used 23 wooden beads threaded on a 10-foot piece of macrame cord for my garland.
+I wanted it to be long, so I could possibly use it on a Christmas tree in the near future.

-For my length of garland, you need to knot 22 small pieces of macrame.
+For my length of garland, you need to knot 22 small v-shaped pieces of macrame in between the wooden beads.

 Does that make sense?